Nicusor-Stoica/ghost-releases/README.md

 6. Go to Delete domain security policies and fill it with {virtual_host}
 7. Press Delete
 8. Restart Chrome (optional)
-9. If the issue persists, try using a new profile or incognito or start Chrome with the --ignore-certificate-errors flag
+9. If the issue persists, try using a new profile or incognito or start Chrome using `./ghost chrome`

 On Firefox :
 1. Open bout:config